Get Involved! Volunteer Opportunities in the City

 - Fluency in Spanish and/or language other than English is a plus.

-The EBT program will be offered at the Old Town Farmers’ Market on Saturdays (7:00am – 12:00 pm.
-Interns must commit to a regular schedule for the market season and are expected to start at the beginning of May through the end of December with possibility of extension.
+The EBT program will be offered at the Old Town Farmers’ Market Year round on Saturdays , 7:00am – 12:00 pm.
+Interested applicants should be willing commit to a regular schedule of 6 months of, with possibility of extension.

 How to Apply:

-Interested applicants should email a brief resume and cover letter by April 27th, 2013 to:
+Interested applicants should email a brief resume to:

 Rana Abu Ghazaleh, Project Manager,